SamotsvetyForecasting/optimal-scoring/3-amplify-bayesian/amplify-bayesian.md

 ## Conclusion

 In conclusion, the proposed method of amplifying an expensive but Bayesian approximator has the benefit of appearing more grounded, and not having the weird loops in Karger et al.'s reciprocal scoring proposal—or in other Keynesian beauty contest designs.
-Further, the existence of Rootclaim provides proof of existence of sch trusted Bayesians approximators.
 We look forward to someone implementing the method.